 The Cambridge Audio CXA81 sets a new baseline for integrated amps at this level.
 It’s a rare product that has the ability to make us switch off our reviewing brain and simply let us be wowed by the music.
 We only get to experience a handful of such products during the course of a year, and with the way in which the CXA81 disposes of its rivals, it’s fair to say Cambridge Audio has created one of them here.

 And that’s only based on its sonic performance.
 Take into account its broad range of connections and features, and this is easily an amplifier that could last for as long as you wish – probably until you’re ready to spend a fair amount more on a significant upgrade.

 Things often move fast in the world of hi-fi, but great sound never ages.
-If you have a system to make the most of the CXA81, it’d be folly not to scrawl the name of this three-time What Hi-Fi?
-Award winner at the top of your list.
+If you have a system to make the most of the CXA81, it’d be folly not to scrawl the name of this multiple What Hi-Fi?
+Award (and Product of the Year) winner at the top of your list.

 - Sound 5

 See all the What Hi-Fi?
 Awards 2022 winners